sidekiq-scheduler/sidekiq-scheduler/README.md

 :enabled: false
 ```

-Be **sure** to include the `:enabled: false` top-level key to avoid any
-possibility of the `schedules` definition being wiped by the second Sidekiq
-process.
+### Details

+This gem stores the configured schedule in Redis on boot.
+It's used, primarily,
+to display in the Web Integration, and allow you to interact with that schedule
+via that integration.

+If you're running multiple Sidekiq processes on the same Redis namespace with
+different configurations, **you'll want to explicitly _disable_ Sidekiq
+Scheduler** for the other processes not responsible for the schedule.
+If you
+don't, the last booted Sidekiq processes' schedule will be what is stored in
+Redis.

-See https://github.com/moove-it/sidekiq-scheduler/issues/361 for a more detailed
+See https://github.com/moove-it/sidekiq-scheduler/issues/361 for a more details.
-explanation.

 ## Sidekiq Web Integration